bigbluebutton/bbb-install/README.md

 `bbb-install.sh` is a BASH shell script that automates the step-by-step instructions for installing and configuring a BigBlueButton server.

-Depending on the speed of your server and its network, `bbb-install.sh` can have your BigBlueButton server setup and ready for use in about 15 minutes.
+Depending on the speed of your server and its network, `bbb-install.sh` can have your BigBlueButton server ready for use in about 15 minutes.

-For example, want to install BigBlueButton 2.0 on a Ubuntu 16.04 64-bit server with a public IP address, SSH into your server and run the following command as root:
+For example, want to install BigBlueButton 2.2-beta (our latest version with a pure HTML5 client) on a Ubuntu 16.04 64-bit server with a public IP address, SSH into your server and run the following command as root:

 ~~~
-wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- -v xenial-200
+wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- -v xenial-220-beta
 ~~~

-(If you want to try BigBlueButton 2.2-beta, substitute `-v xenial-220-beta` for `-v xenial-200`.
+(If you want to install BigBlueButton 2.0, substitute `-v xenial-200`.

-This command will download and run `bbb-install.sh` which, in turn, reads the `-v xenial-200` to install BigBlueButton 2.0 and configure it using the server's public IP address.
+This command will download and run `bbb-install.sh` which, in turn, reads the `-v xenial-220-beta` to install BigBlueButton 2.2-beta and configure it using the server's public IP address.

 Note: If your server is behind firewall -- such as behind a corporate firewall or behind an AWS Security Group -- you will need to manually configure the firewall to forward [specific internet connections](#configuring-the-firewall) to the BigBlueButton server before you can access it.